Feverqwe/YLink/README.md

 YLink
 =====

-App open youtube video in external player!
-Android!
+Android app allow watch youtube, twitch, goodgame video in external player, like MXPlayer!

 You can use share in youtube app.